Twitter Spaces vs Clubhouse

 As Tom Webster mentions:

-My guess is that (when paired with my social graph) the impromptu, live nature of Twitter Spaces will be a better experience.
+The impromptu, live nature of Twitter Spaces often leads to a better experience.

 Overall, the audio quality on Twitter Spaces seems better than Clubhouse.